himanshu8443/Study-Notion-master/README.md

 3. Set up the environment variables:

-   Create a .env file in the root directory.
-   Add the required environment variables, such as database connection details, JWT secret, and any other necessary configurations.
+   Create a .env file in the root directory and /server Add the required environment variables, such as database connection details, JWT secret, and any other necessary configurations check .env.example files for more info.

 4. Start the development server.